asolis/vivaTracker/List-of-Available-Algorithms-and-Datasets.md

 #####KCF2
 > <b>Description</b>:
- This is a C++ reimplementation of algorithm presented in "High-Speed Tracking with Kernelized Correlation Filters" paper.
+ This is a C++ reimplementation of algorithm presented in "High-Speed Tracking with Kernelized Correlation Filters" paper[2].
-For more info and implementation in other languages visit the [autor's webpage!](http://home.isr.uc.pt/~henriques/circulant/).

 > <b>Authors</b>:
 Tomas Vojir